 Regensburg (160.000 inhabitants) lies at the northernmost point of the Danube (“Donau” in German) in the heart of Bavaria, just one hour north of Munich airport (direct trains from inside the airport).

 Founded by the Romans, the city established itself early on as an important commerce centre.
 During the Middle Ages Regensburg was one of the most important cities in Germany, serving as a place where its emperors met with princes and ambassadors from all over Europe.
 The old Stone Bridge, the Gothic cathedral and the Old Town Hall are the most remarkable landmarks from this period.
-The unique medieval city centre (UNESCO world heritage), with its buildings dating back two millennia, makes Regensburg stand out as one of the most beautiful cities in Germany.
+The unique medieval city centre, with its buildings dating back two millennia, makes Regensburg stand out as one of the most beautiful cities in Germany and was named UNESCO world heritage in 2006.

 More information about Regensburg: